pathtofile/pathtofile.github.io/index.md

 layout: home
 ---

-Thi is the home page!
+This is the Infosec blog of Aussie PatH, opinions are my own.